crimson2cannondale/Highline/README.md

 # Highline
 Riley's Repo<br>
 Home to Highline Customs business stuff, Discord bots, and random bullshit.<br>
-See the liscense file for information on file/program usage.
+See the license file for information on file/program usage.